ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 ##### Sending

-The server respond's to the client's first flight with a sequence of
+The server responds to the client's first flight with a sequence of
 messages:

 ServerHello [6.3.1.2]